antiguru/rahmen/README.md

 Rah·men [[ˈʁaːmən]](https://de.wiktionary.org/wiki/Rahmen) German: frame

 Rahmen is a lightweight tool to present an image slideshow while consuming little resources.
 It takes a list of files or a pattern, and periodically shows the next image.
+It's work in progress, but the code found here should work.

 If you'd prefer a random image order, use the `shuf` command on a file list.